Infrastructure and Regional Development Portfolio Overview

 - Civil Aviation Safety Authority

 - National Transport Commission

-The Department is accountable to the Minister for Infrastructure and Transport, the Hon Anthony Albanese MP, and the Minister for Road Safety, the Hon Catherine King MP.
+The Department is accountable to the Deputy Prime Minister and Minister for Infrastructure and Regional Development, the Hon Warren Truss MP, and the Assistant Minister for Infrastructure and Regional Development, the Hon Jamie Briggs MP.

-The Department provides policy advice to the Ministers and undertakes policy and regulatory functions and the delivery of administered items on behalf of the Government.
+The Department provides policy advice to the Deputy Prime Minister and the Assistant Minister and undertakes policy and regulatory functions and the delivery of administered items on behalf of the Government.

 AMSA is the national regulator for domestic commercial vessels and the national safety agency responsible for maritime safety, protection of the marine environment, and aviation and marine search and rescue.

-The ATSB’s primary function, to improve aviation, marine and rail safety, is underpinned by the Transport Safety Investigation Act 2003.
+ATSB's primary function is to improve aviation, marine and rail safety, underpinned by the Transport Safety Investigation Act 2003.